HolographicWings/LethalExpansion/README.md

  - An optional automatic deadline system that increase the lenght of the expedition as much as the quota increase.
 (Disabled by default)
  - Added a space light to see the orbited planet though the ship camera.
  - A network system to synchronize your settings with the host.
  - Compatible with vanilla players.
-(Follow the "Vanilla Compatibility" chapter lower.
+(Follow the "Vanilla Compatibility" section.
  - Settings to display hour in 24H format and carried weight in KG.

+If you have any issue, please read the "Report a bug" section

 ![Mod Menu](https://raw.githubusercontent.com/HolographicWings/LethalExpansion/main/Screenshots/ModSettings.png "Mod Menu") Settings list :